AN ESSAY BY KAREN SERGEANT

 Below, you’ll find five quick but powerful questions that reveal where you’re leading from: upstream, where systems carry your vision forward — or still in the weeds, where everything bottlenecks back to you (or, like most of us, a bit of both).
 Use them to spot the friction points, so you can begin architecting a business that grows beyond your bandwidth.

 Treat this as your early warning system.
 Because the businesses that thrive in the next era won't be the ones with the most talent or the best ideas.
-They'll be the ones whose leadership scaled before the wave hit.
+They'll be the ones whose leadership scaled — and whose power structures became shareable — before the wave hit.

 🧰 How to Tell if You’re Leading Upstream (or Still in the Weeds)